Eylulefe/Eylulefe/README.md

 100 gr sugar
 one pinch of salt

-RECIPE:
+Recipe:
 Before starting to make souffle, please set the oven to 220 degrees.
 And then melt the chocolate and butter in a teflon pan.
 When they melt , add flour in it and mix it.
-Add eggs and sugar in an another bowl and beat them.
-And add salt.
-After that add the melted chocolate and butter in to a bowl and mix them together.
-Then you can pour them into the bowls and bake them.
-Bon appetit!
+Add eggs and sugar in an another bowl and beat them and add salt.
+After that add the chocolate mix in to a bowl and mix them together.
+Then you can pour the mixture into the smaller bowls and bake them.
+Bon Appetit!

 | INGREDIENTS | AMOUNT | CALORİES |
 | ----------- | ------ | -------- |